 - Not to disclaim without notifying the Donor, any other Attorneys and the Public Guardian

 Attorneys appointed by a Property and Financial Affairs LPA also have a duty to keep accounts and to keep the Donor’s money and property separate from their own.

 Attorneys can only make gifts on behalf of the Donor if the recipient is an individual connected to the Donor (this can include an Attorney) or a charity to which the Donor may be expected to make gifts.
 The value of the gift must be reasonable taking into account the size of the Donor’s estate and other relevant circumstances.

-If you would like more information about Lasting Powers of Attorney please do not hesitate to contact our Personal Affairs Team on 0118 975 6622.
+If you would like more information about Lasting Powers of Attorney please do not hesitate to contact our Wills, Trusts & Estate Administration Team on 0118 975 6622.